Leah has an acquired brain injury and psychosocial impairment and was living in an acute mental health unit of a public hospital for over five months.

 How to get help

-Our advocates and support staff are here to help you with any issues you may be experiencing.
+As a person with disability, our advocates and support staff are here to support you with any issues you may be experiencing.